How to Fix an Electric Circuit Problem

 Precaution: Identify the circuit with the electrical problem, turn it OFF and then Tag it with a Note before performing any wiring, inspections or electrical wiring repairs

-How to Locate and Repair Electrical Circuit Problems
+Locate and Repairing Electrical Circuit Problems

 - The electrical circuit should be traced back to the last known working device.